Can LLMs Evaluate Complex Attribution in QA? Automatic Benchmarking using Knowledge Graphs: Evaluation

-\textbf{Consistency of categories.} We first directly compare the automatically generated categories with the human annotated categories by measuring Cohen's kappa coefficient on the testing samples of CAQA.
-This coefficient is 0.65, indicating substantial consistency between the two sets of categories.

-\textbf{Consistency on evaluators.} We also analyze the consistency between the automatically generated categories and the human annotated categories over the overall results (micro-F1 scores) of the 14 evaluators as shown in Figure \ref{figure3}.
-We can find the the measured results of different evaluators are mostly quite close (i.e., the points are close the to the dashed $y=x$ curve).
-We also calculate the Pearson's correlation coefficient of the two lists of overall results, which is 0.97.
-This reveals an exceptionally high consistency between the two kinds of categories, affirming that the evaluation with the automatically generated categories is close to manual evaluation.
+We assess the consistency between the automatically generated categories in CAQA and new categories annotated by humans.
+With these two sets of categories as gold standard, we compute and compare the overall micro-F1 scores of each evaluator.
+Some of the results as shown in Figure \ref{fig:ComparisonWithHuman}.
+The results demonstrate that the evaluators mostly have consistent results between the two kinds of categories, with a Pearson correlation coefficient of 0.97.
+This confirms that evaluation using our automatically generated categories closely align with manual evaluation.